The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/basic-guide.md

 <mo> will attempt to target whatever your mouse cursor is currently hovering over when that macro line is reached, whether it be their physical model or a name on your party list.

-<2> targets the second player on your party list, which is the other tank by default in 8-man content.
+<2> targets the second player on your party list, which is the other tank by default in eight-player content.

 - - -